Ark Console Overview

 The main master module of the Ark offers an incredible amount of functionality at your fingertips.

-There are two versions of this master module available.
+Two versions of this master module are available.

 They are mostly identical apart from the support for 7.1 surround.

 * Global functions including lights dim, VU reading source, VU level, and Solo functionality

 * Communications with Talkback and Listen input, both with auto function

 * Two independent Cue mixes with routing from auxes, masters and CRM (all can be used at the same time)

 * Two stereo Master output faders with switchable inserts

 * 4 external stereo inputs (with doubled input for Ext 4 on the front panel)

 * 4 stereo Control Room Monitor outputs